 In contrast to Flynn’s meteoric rise to super stardom, Olivia’s rise to stardom followed a different path than his.

 And like EF (who knew his value to Warner Bros., and who took an active part in forming the roles he played) she also had a firm grasp of what she wanted in her career.
 If you talk with her, you’ll easily realize how much she craved good roles, but for her—as her box office appeal couldn’t match Mr. Flynn’s—she didn’t have the ear of Jack Warner, nor the courage to confront Jack when unhappy.
 Where Flynn’s massive popularity guaranteed that Warner and executive producer Hal Wallis had to listen to him, Olivia’s main thrust to garner better roles (and this included not playing EF’s lady in waiting—although years after EF’s death she realized how great the films they did together were) was to reject a role and go on suspension or have massive fits).
 That said, she did have guts.
 When Jack Warner refused to allow her to try out for Gone With The Wind, she went behind his back to land the role of Melanie (for which she won her first Oscar nomination).
-Playing a leading role and being recognized for her performance didn’t win her kudos with Jack W.; instead she was punished.
+Playing a leading role and being recognized for her performance didn’t win her kudos with Warner; instead she was punished.
 By the time Olivia’s seven year contract ended and she said goodbye, she was told that it hadn’t as she still owed Warner’s time for when she was on suspension (that is time without pay).
-What followed took 100 times more guts than it took to sneak behind Warner’s back and lobby for the part of Melanie.
+What followed took a hundred times more guts than it took for her to sneak behind Warner’s back and lobby for the part of Melanie.

 And Sand Creek also creeps forward …

 Regarding the ongoing struggle to understand the events that led up to the tragedy at Sand Creek, the battle, and the aftermath, my key person is John Monnett, a good friend and a great writer and Indian wars historian.